Gunman who killed eight co-workers at California transit facility knew victims well, mayor says

-A gunman opened fire Wednesday morning at a public transit rail yard in San Jose, California, killing at least eight co-workers and wounding others, Deputy Russell Davis of the Santa Clara County Sheriff's Office said.
+A gunman opened fire Wednesday morning at a public transit rail yard in San Jose, California, killing at least eight co-workers and wounding at least one other person, Deputy Russell Davis of the Santa Clara County Sheriff's Office said.

 The gunman, an employee of the Valley Transportation Authority (VTA), is dead, Davis said.
 He has been identified as Sam Cassidy, a law enforcement source with knowledge of the investigation confirmed to CNN.